Child-Only/Non-Needy Relative Caretaker TANF in Nevada

 Non-Needy relatives can receive a small cash stipend each month to provide for the care of the children.
 Your household income cannot exceed 275% of the poverty guideline (versus 130% of poverty for regular TANF programs).
 So even if you have applied for assistance for yourself in the past and been rejected you may be eligible for child-only TANF now.

 Once your household has qualified for NNRC TANF, only the CHILD’S INCOME IS COUNTED TO DETERMINE BENEFITS.
-For example, some children may have income if they receive SSI.
+For example, some children may have income if they receive disability or death benefits.

 A Non-Needy Relative Caregiver (NNRC) is a relative, other than a legal parent, not requesting assistance for themselves and only requesting assistance for a relative child(ren).
 The NNRC must be a relative of specified degree and the child must be living in the home of a specified relative.